 Guitar builders usually will check for proper neck angle by flattening the fretboard and putting a straight edge on it and looking to see that the straight edge just clears the top of the bridge sans saddle.
 The calculator can be used to calculate this as well.
 Just enter values of zero for action (s) and relief (sr).

-The formulae for calculating bridge height as a function of the construction geometry of a flattop guitar are:
+The formulae for calculating total bridge height (minus any effect of the flexibility of the top) as a function of the construction geometry of a guitar are:

 If values for lne and ljt are specified, the calculator can check for collision between the top and the underside of the fretboard.
 Note that a collision or a lack thereof is not necessarily a good or bad thing, but must be accounted for in the construction of the instrument.
 Again, see the referenced article for more information about this.